dirigeants/klasa/guides/Step By Step Guide/CreatingTheBot.md

 npm init -y
 ```

 Notice, that this command made a `package.json` file.
-This is important because it will now let you install other packages like Klasa.
+This is important because it will now let you install packages like Klasa.
 To save time, we will install both Klasa and Discord.js together.

 > Reminder: Klasa is a framework for Discord.js so we need to have Discord.js as well.